brammerc/brammerc.github.io/research/suitbias/index.md

 title: Suit Bias
 ---

-# Quantitative assessment of the impact of 'floatation' suits
+# Assessing the impact of 'floatation' suits on swim performance

-#### This research presents objective evidence that the 2008 Olympic Games and 2009 World Championship swimming competitions were biased due to the neoprene-panelled swimsuits that were popular at the time
+#### This research presents objective evidence that the 2008 Olympic Games and 2009 World Championship swimming competitions were biased due to the neoprene-laden swimsuits that were popular at the time

 <hr/>